 Module Name Computer Vision Module Number CMS-AAI-CV Responsible Lecturer Prof. Dr. Björn Andres bjoern.andres@tu-dresden.de Qualification Objectives Students know and understand the concept of color space.
-They know and understand the problem of tone mapping and are able to implement and apply a tone mapping algorithm themselves.
-They know and understand elementary linear and non-linear operations of image analysis and are able to implement and apply these themselves.
-Students know the problem of classifying images and understand its mathematical formulation.
-They know the structure of convolutional neural networks (CNNs) and the U-Net architecture and understand their application to the problem of image classification.
-They know the problems of segmentation and semantic segmentation of images as well as object recognition, object tracking and key-point matching and understand their mathematical formulation.
-They understand heuristic algorithms for these problems and are able to implement them themselves.
-You will be able to present technical results in English.
-Contents Contents of the module are color spaces and tone mapping, elementary operations of image analysis (linear operations, smoothing and edge detection, non-linear operations especially bilateral filters and morphological filters), classification (logistic regression, CNN and U-Net), segmentation (seeded region growing algorithm, correlation clustering), semantic segmentation, object recognition, object tracking as well as key-point matching and applications (registration, 3D reconstruction).
-Teaching and Learning Methods The module includes lecture amounting to 2 lecture hours per week, exercise amounting to 2 lecture hours per week plus independent study.
-Prerequisites for Participation Knowledge of sequential computer programming of algorithms and data structures, analysis of functions of one and several variables, as well as linear algebra, in particular vector and matrix calculus, is required.
-With the following literature, students can prepare for the module: Kurt Mehlhorn, Peter Sanders.
+They know and understand the problem of tone mapping and are able to implement and apply a tone mapping algorithm independently.
+They know and understand elementary linear and nonlinear operations of image analysis and are able to implement and apply them independently.
+Students are familiar with the problem of image classification and understand its mathematical formulation.
+They are familiar with the structure of convolutional neural networks (CNNs) and the U-Net architecture and understand how to apply them to the problem of image classification.
+They are familiar with the problems of segmentation and semantic segmentation of images, as well as object recognition, object tracking and key-point matching, and understand their mathematical formulation.
+They understand heuristic algorithms for these problems and are able to implement them independently.
+They are able to present technical results in English.
+Content The module covers color spaces and tone mapping, elementary operations of image analysis (linear operations, smoothing and edge detection, nonlinear operations, in particular bilateral filters and morphological filters), classification (logistic regression, CNN and U-Net), segmentation (seeded region growing algorithm, correlation clustering), semantic segmentation, object recognition, object tracking, as well as key-point matching and applications (registration, 3D reconstruction).
+Teaching and Learning Methods The module comprises lecture amounting to 2 lecture hours per week, exercise amounting to 2 lecture hours per week plus independent study.
+Prerequisites for Participation Prerequisites are knowledge of sequential computer programming of algorithms and data structures, analysis of functions of one and several variables, as well as linear algebra, in particular vector and matrix calculation.
+Useful reading for this module: Kurt Mehlhorn, Peter Sanders.
 Algorithms and Data Structures.
 Springer Berlin Heidelberg 2008.
 ISBN: 978-3-540-77977-3.
 DOI: 10.1007/978-3-540-77978-0 Konrad Königsberger.
 Analysis 1.
 Springer Berlin Heidelberg 2004.
 ISBN: 978-3-540-40371-5.
 DOI: 10.1007/978-3-642-18490-1 Konrad Königsberger.
 Analysis 2.
 Springer Berlin Heidelberg 2013.
-ISBN: 978-3-662-05699-8.
-DOI: 10.1007/978-3-662-05699-8 Gerd Fischer.
-Lineare Algebra.
-Springer Spektrum Wiesbaden 2014.
+ISBN: 978-3-662-05699-3.
+DOI: 10.1007-3-3-662-3-8 Gerd Fischer.
+Linear Algebra Springer Spektrum Wiesbaden 2014.
 ISBN: 978-3-658-03945-5.
 DOI 10.1007/978-3-658-03945-5

 Ulrich Krengel.
 Einführung in die Wahrscheinlichkeitstheorie und Statistik.
 Vieweg+Teubner Wiesbaden 2013.
-ISBN: 978-3-322- 93581-6.
+ISBN: 978-3-322-93581-6.
 DOI: 10.1007/978-3-322-93581-6 Lutz Priese, Katrin Erk.
 Theoretische Informatik.
-Springer Vieweg Berlin Heidelberg 2018.
+Springer Berlin Heidelberg 2018.
 ISBN: 978-3-662-57408-9.
-DOI: 10.1007/978-3-662-57409-6 Usability The module is a compulsory module for students of the Applied Artificial Intelligence track in the Computational Modelling and Simulation Master's programme.
-Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of a written examination of 90 minutes.
-Credit Points and Grades This module allows for the earning of 5 credit points.
-The module grade corresponds to the grade of the examination performance.
-Frequency of the Module The module is offered every winter semester.
-Workload The workload is a total of 150 hours.
-Duration of the Module The module takes one semester.
+DOI: 10.1007/978-3-662-57409-6 Usability The module is a compulsory module in the Master's degree program in Computational Modeling and Simulation for students in the Applied Artificial Intelligence track.
+Requirements for the Awarding of Credit Points Credit points are awarded upon passing the module examination.
+The module examination comprises a 90-minute written test.
+Credit Points and Grades The module is worth 5 credit points.
+The module grade corresponds to the grade of the examined assessment.
+Frequency of the Module The module is offered each winter semester.
+Workload The workload comprises 150 hours in total.
+Duration of the Module The module runs for the duration of one semester.